-\fontencoding{<encoding>} changes the encoding of alphabetic fonts or Japanese fonts depending on the argument.
-For example, \fontencoding{JY3} changes the encoding of Japanese fonts to JY3 and \fontencoding{T1} changes the encoding of alphabetic fonts to T1. \fontfamily also changes the family of Japanese fonts, alphabetic fonts, or both.
-For detail, see Subsection 8.1.
+\fontencoding{\langle} changes the encoding of alphabetic fonts or Japanese fonts depending on the argument.
+For example, \fontencoding{JY3} changes the encoding of Japanese fonts to JY3, and \fontencoding{T1} changes the encoding of alphabetic fonts to T1. \fontfamily also changes the current Japanese font family, the current alphabetic font family, or both.
+For the detail, see Subsection 9.1.

-• For defining a Japanese font family, use \DeclareKanjiFamily instead of \DeclareFontFamily.
-However, in the present implementation, using \DeclareFontFamily doesn't cause any problem.
+- For defining a Japanese font family, use \DeclareKanjiFamily instead of \DeclareFontFamily.
+However, in the present implementation, using \DeclareFontFamily doesn't cause any problem. - Defining a Japanese font shape can be done by usual \DeclareFontShape:

-■ Remark: Japanese Characters in Math Mode Since pTeX supports Japanese characters in math mode, there are sources like the following:
+■ Remark: Japanese characters in math mode Since pTpX supports Japanese characters in math mode, there are sources like the following: